The Most Extreme

 The Most Extreme is a documentary television series on the American cable television network Animal Planet.
 It first aired on July 7, 2002.
-Each episode focuses on a specific animal feature, such as strength, speed, behavior, anatomy, or diet, and examines and ranks ten animals that portray extreme or unusual examples of that quality.
-Along with each animal on the countdown, each episode presents an animated segment which compares the animal's ability with something equivalent in humans, followed by an interview segment with people who share some common trait.
-Old, often public domain, cartoons, movie clips and trailers are often included.
+Each episode focuses on a specific animal feature, such as strength, speed, behavior, anatomy, or diet, and examines and ranks ten animals which portray extreme or unusual examples of that quality.
+Along with each animal on the countdown, all episodes present an animated segment which compares the animal's ability to something equivalent in humans, followed by interviews with people who share a common trait.
+Old, often public domain, cartoons, movie clips and trailers are typically included.

 Episodes

 "Earth is a planet of extremes.
 Extreme places, and extreme animals.
 But some animals are more extreme than others.
 Join us as we count down to find the most unusual, and the most extraordinary, on Animal Planet's The Most Extreme."